BlackBoxVision/react-final-form-helpers/README.md

 # React Final Form Helpers

-This repository contains a set of libraries that help you build React Final Forms more easier and faster.
+This repository contains a set of libraries that help you build React Final Forms in a more easier and faster way.

 ## Libraries